It's All About Tea — chinese tea

 Posted by Angelina Kurganska on

-Jasmine tea is favored for its influence on our health.
-The health benefits of jasmine tea in large come from the benefits of the tea leaf itself.
+Jasmine tea is favored for its health benefits.
+The health benefits of jasmine tea come largely from the benefits of the tea leaf itself.
 However those who have smelled jasmine before know of this flower’s unique ability to put us in an elevated mood and relax our nerves.
 (Read more)

 The Truth Behind Black Tea